-The industry are pursuing what they refer to as a street works option that replicates a wider than normal lamp post in appearance of between 10 and 14 metres high with a small cabin close to its base.
+In many instances the industry are pursuing what they refer to as a street works option that replicates a wider than normal lamp post in appearance of between 10 and 14 metres high with a small cabin close to its base.
 These are usually located on the highway (footpath or verge) if no existing mast or high building is available.

-An alternative to these is the use of a dummy alarm box which is fixed to the face of buildings.
+An alternative to these is the use of a dummy alarm box (or similar item) which is fixed to the face of buildings.
 At present these are permitted development (not requiring the consent of the Council) and whilst effectively doing the same job as the street works option are considerably less visually intrusive.

-The working group considers that these are preferable in appearance to the street works option and would comply with both local and national planning policy and guidance.
+The working group considers that these are preferable in appearance to the street works option and would be more complicit with both local and national planning policy and guidance.

-The working group consider that operators should be encouraged to pursue these where possible.
+The working group consider that operators should be encouraged to pursue these where possible and provide information or a presentation to the Development Control Committee and Local Neighbourhood Partnerships about the options open to them.